civilblur/youlag/README.md

 ### Installing the theme

-1. Go to "Settings > Extensions" and adjust these extensions by clicking the respective gear (⚙️) icon:
+1. Go to "Settings > Extensions" and click the gear (⚙️) icon for each extension:

    - **Custom CSS**: Copy the content from `theme.css`, paste it into the text field, and click "Submit".
    - **Custom JS**: Copy the content from `script.js` paste it into the text field, and click "Submit".